 Stanford, CA 94305

-Karl Eikenberry is the William J. Perry Fellow in International Security at the Center for International Security and Cooperation and a faculty member of the Shorenstein Asia-Pacific Research Center at Stanford University.
-He is a Stanford University Professor of Practice, and an affiliate at the FSI Center for Democracy, Development, and Rule of Law, and researcher with The Europe Center.
+Karl Eikenberry is the William J. Perry Fellow in International Security at the Center for International Security and Cooperation and an affiliate of the Shorenstein Asia-Pacific Research Center at Stanford University.
+He is a Stanford University Professor of Practice, and an affiliate at the FSI Center for Democracy, Development, and Rule of Law, and is a researcher with The Europe Center.

 Prior to his arrival at Stanford, he served as the U.S. Ambassador to Afghanistan from May 2009 until July 2011, where he led the civilian surge directed by President Obama to reverse insurgent momentum and set the conditions for transition to full Afghan sovereignty.